Writer of Young Adult Horror, Science Fiction and Fantasy.

 Drawn to abandoned buildings and places reclaimed by nature, she mixes these elements into the fiction she creates.
 Environmental issues and support of animal welfare also find their way into her stories.

-Currently, she lives in Los Angeles with her growing family.
+Currently, she lives in Los Angeles, enjoying mom life.